 If compensation is what you are after, it is possible for your lawyer to help you seek it.
 The amount of compensation will depend on the nature of what happened.
 For example, if environmental injustice, such as a lack of access to clean drinking water, causes injury, you could potentially receive monetary compensation for your medical expenses, as well as pain and suffering.

 No matter the causes of environmental injustice, you are entitled to justice.
-Call Ben Crump Law, PLLC at (800) 959-1444 for a free case evaluation.
-There is no upfront cost for help.
+Call Ben Crump Law, PLLC for a free case evaluation.
+There is no upfront cost for our legal services.
 We are here to help you.